 I’ve used Angular 1 at my last couple of day jobs, and have gradually grown to be grumpy about it.
 At the time when it was released (2010), the framework had some really cool ideas baked in: automatic Model → View syncing (unlike Backbone), automatic View → Model syncing (like Knockout), observing arbitrary expressions, a built-in dependency injector, a neat filter syntax.
 All of this was pretty revolutionary; the framework took some time to learn, but once you did, you were suddenly really, really productive.

-In the seven years since, Angular’s Big Ideas have been battle tested by thousands of engineering teams.
+In the seven years since, Angular’s Big Ideas have been battle tested by thousands of engineers.
 Through this testing gauntlet, a lot of problems with its Big Ideas emerged and Angular 1 has since been supplanted by Angular 2.
 So as sort of a post mortem, I wanted to put my thoughts about where Angular 1 failed down on paper, to inform my own framework designs as well as others’ designs.

 If you wrote in Scala or Haskell before you tried TypeScript, you may have found yourself wondering: Where are the Options at?